Gonsudev/gcp_taxi_analytics/README.md

 ![gcpproj](https://github.com/Gonsudev/gcp_taxi_analytics/assets/34743726/5c8dc1f2-83f7-4aaa-aee8-c023b4b5c80a)\

 ## Implementation
-1. Select the data, analyze it and create a ER diagram to model our data.
+1. Select the data, analyze it and create a ER diagram (Data Modeling) to model our data.

    ![taxi_datamodel](https://github.com/Gonsudev/gcp_taxi_analytics/assets/34743726/e132cec9-6a1c-4221-bf43-5b24f8999151)
 3. Create the transformation code in Jupyter Notebook, to be later used in our Mage AI transformer.